dantleech/blog/source/_posts/2019-07-13-sudeikiai-plavinas.md

-It wasn't at all clear where I would rest tonight, Jekabpils was the logical place a largish city, at around 130km, but there didn't seem to be any accomodation or camping there.
-If I couldn't find any accomodation there then there was a town 15km further on which ostensibly offered a campsite and some motels.
+It wasn't at all clear where I would rest tonight, Jekabpils was the logical place a largish city, at around 130km, but there didn't seem to be any accommodation or camping there.
+If I couldn't find any accommodation there then there was a town 15km further on which ostensibly offered a campsite and some motels.

-The road today was extremely flat after some initial hills, passing into Latvia I noticed a number of what I guess are nuculear bomb shelters in peoples gardens.
+The road today was extremely flat after some initial hills, passing into Latvia I noticed a number of what I guess are nuclear bomb shelters in peoples gardens.

 ![Bomb shelter](/images/tallinn/2019-07-13/3.JPG)